 Using the Feature Service

-Regrid's Esri-compatible Feature Service allows you to use Regrid's seamless nationwide parcel layer in Esri tools.
+Regrid's Esri-compatible Feature Service allows you to use Regrid's nationwide parcel layer in Esri tools.

-Our Feature Service provides high-quality standardized nationwide parcel data with 154+ million parcel records and associated tax assessment information, covering over 99% of the US population.
+Our Feature Service provides high-quality standardized nationwide parcel data with 154+ million parcel records and associated tax assessment information, covering over 100% of the US population.
+This large dataset has many capabilities and opportunities for users to interact with the data across the United States.
+Please take a moment to read below the best practices on how to set up your interaction with Regrid's Feature Service.

 We appreciate your feedback and questions at tech@regrid.com.